ShadowPic/PublicTestProjects/jmeter/docker/readme.md

 ## Creating the AKS Cluster
 **The following assumes you are the Azure subscription owner.
 You may want to exclude the monitoring addon as this must create a service account.**

+**New way to create the test rig has just been posted!**
+I have created a new PowerShell script that creates the AKS cluster and does all of the work for you!
+It's not perfect and you will have to customize the files described in the Overview section.

+### New Way to Create AKS Cluster

+**CreateTestRig.ps1**
+- -tenant < K8S NameSpace >
+- -SubDns < Azure Public IP DNS name label >
+- -AksResourceGroup < Resource Group You already created >
+- -AksClusterName < Name of your AKS Cluster >

+### Old and Broke Way to Create AKS Cluster

     az aks create --resource-group draks2   --name draks2   --node-count 1  --enable-addons monitoring  --generate-ssh-keys az aks get-credentials --name draks2 --resource-group draks2 kubectl create clusterrolebinding kubernetes-dashboard --clusterrole=cluster-admin --serviceaccount=kube-system:kubernetes-dashboard